 A 25-year veteran of the Foothills Search and Rescue Team, he is an expert in utilizing clues such as footprints, probable path and other signs of human presence to track prey.
 As a consultant he has worked with the British Military Chiefs to provide basic ground and track awareness training and is one of the few ‘civilians’ who have been invited to the K-9 Training Facility for the Edmonton Police Service.
 Grant is a popular speaker, appearing at functions hosted by law enforcement, private groups, fundraisers and schools.

-Grant has taken on the honourary role of Chief Scout for Scouts Canada for a two-year term.
-As Chief Scout, he will represent Scouts Canada nationally and internationally.
+Grant has taken on the honourary role of Chief Scout for Scouts Canada and will represent Scouts Canada nationally and internationally.
 Outdoor adventure is a big part of Grant’s life and with Scouts Canada the role is a natural fit.
 He is eager to take on this new role and help youth discover a wealth of new outdoor experiences through Scouting.